docsforadobe/after-effects-scripting-guide/docs/renderqueue/outputmodule.md

 `app.project.renderQueue.item(index).outputModule(index).setSettings()`

-#### NOTE
-This functionality was added in After Effects 13.0 (CC 2014)
+?> **Note:** This functionality was added in After Effects 13.0 (CC 2014)

 **Description**

 - Depreciated Source: [https://blogs.adobe.com/creativecloud/new-changed-after-effects-cc-2014/?segment=dva](https://blogs.adobe.com/creativecloud/new-changed-after-effects-cc-2014/?segment=dva)
 - Archived version: [https://web.archive.org/web/20200622100656/https://blogs.adobe.com/creativecloud/new-changed-after-effects-cc-2014/?segment=dva](https://web.archive.org/web/20200622100656/https://blogs.adobe.com/creativecloud/new-changed-after-effects-cc-2014/?segment=dva)

-#### WARNING
-There is a bug that causes OutputModule object to be invalidated after the output module setting is modified, so you need to retrieve the Output Module again after you modify it.
+!> **Warning:** There is a bug that causes OutputModule object to be invalidated after the output module setting is modified, so you need to retrieve the Output Module again after you modify it.

 **Examples**

-Get the settings from one item’s output module and use them on another:
+Get the settings from one item's output module and use them on another:

 ```javascript
 // If you want to get the values in the number format, use